Sounder (film): Plot

 In 1933, the Morgans are an African-American family living as sharecroppers in rural Louisiana, raising sugar cane for their white landlord.
 David Lee, the oldest son, is a bright boy who loves to hunt with his father, Nathan Lee, and their dog Sounder, but is only able to attend school sporadically in between helping his mother Rebecca on the farm.
 Nathan and David lose the raccoon they are hunting one evening, leaving the family without meat to eat, but the children awaken the next morning to the smell of ham cooking and happily eat it.

 When they return home after a community baseball game, which Nathan helps his team win, they find the sheriff and his deputies waiting to arrest Nathan for stealing the ham from a nearby smokehouse.
 As they take him away, Sounder runs after their wagon and one of the deputies shoots him, though Nathan partially deflects the shot by kicking the gun.
 The injured Sounder runs away, and David cannot find him.
 He looks for him for days, but is unable to continue the search because with their father gone, he and his little brother and sister must help Rebecca farm and harvest the crops.
 Rebecca shares her faith with David that Sounder is alive and will return home eventually.
-Nathan was sentenced to one year hard labor.

-The family is restricted from visiting Nathan at the local jail while he awaits shipment to the work camp.
-Only David is allowed to visit, and he brings a chocolate cake that Rebecca baked for Nathan, and they enjoy a piece together despite their worries over not knowing where Nathan will be taken.
-Mrs. Boatwright, a sympathetic local woman who employs Rebecca to do her laundry and often gives the children books to read, promises David she will find out the location of the work camp Nathan has been taken to.
+The family is restricted from visiting Nathan at the local jail while he awaits shipment to the work camp after being sentenced to a year's hard labor.
+Only David is allowed to visit, bringing a chocolate cake that Rebecca baked for Nathan.
+They enjoy a piece together despite their worries over not knowing where Nathan will be taken.
+Mrs. Boatwright, a sympathetic local woman who employs Rebecca to do her laundry and often gives the children books to read, promises David she will find out the location of the work camp.
 When the sheriff refuses to tell her, she goes through his filing cabinet to find the information.

-Despite the sheriff's threats, she tells the Morgan family that Nathan has been taken to the distant Wishbone prison camp and helps Rebecca plot the route there on the map.
-Sounder returns home, though he does not bark like he used to, and accompanies David on a long journey on foot to find the camp and try to visit his father.
+Despite the sheriff's threats, she tells the Morgan family that Nathan has been taken to the distant Wishbone prison camp, and helps Rebecca plot the route there on the map.
+Sounder returns home, though he does not bark like he used to, and accompanies David on a long journey on foot to the camp.